anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Denial of Service (DoS) Attack on Pledge {#sec_cons-dos}

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.
-Because in BRSKI-PRM the pledge responds to requests from real or illicit Registrar-Agents, pledges are more subject to DoS attacks from Registrar-Agents in BRSKI-PRM than they are from illicit registrars in {{!RFC8995}}, where pledges do initiate the connections.
+Because in BRSKI-PRM the pledge responds to requests from real or illicit Registrar-Agents, pledges are more subject to DoS-attacks from Registrar-Agents in BRSKI-PRM than they are from illicit registrars in {{!RFC8995}}, where pledges do initiate the connections.

 A DoS attack with a faked Registrar-Agent may block the bootstrapping of the pledge due changing state on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
 One mitigation may be that the pledge does not limit the number of voucher-requests it creates until at least one has finished.